mkishi1221/create_names_v2/README.md

 5. Names contain a list of keywords - this list is generated out of keywords used in multiple names creating identical names.

+6. "Adverbs" are added as an approved keyword and will be used to create names.

+7. "wordsAPI_pos" will no longr be used to sort keywords - the key "pos" will be used instead.

 ## classes.algorithm.py

 ### major changes